Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Abstract

 \section{Abstract}

-Chiral-parity (parity-doublet) effective Lagrangian models provide a compact and symmetry-consistent framework for describing baryons and their negative-parity partners in terms of linearly-realized chiral symmetry.
-Unlike the conventional, linear, sigma model; the parity-doublet approach accommodates a chirally-invariant mass term, $m_0$, allowing finite baryon-masses even when the chiral condensate melts.
-This feature enables a unified treatment of hadronic matter across vacuum, nuclear and dense astrophysical regimes.
-This compact review summarizes the key structures of parity-doublet Lagrangians; outlines the mean-field formulation for nuclear and stellar matter; and highlights recent phenomenological and lattice constraints on the chirally-invariant mass.
-Emphasis is placed on mirror versus naïve chiral assignments; the role of vector interactions in achieving nuclear saturation; and the implications of parity doubling for the equation-of-state of dense matter and neutron-star cooling.
-The review concludes with current theoretical challenges and perspectives for extending these models beyond the mean-field approximation.
+Chiral-parity (parity-doublet) effective Lagrangian models provide a symmetry-consistent and economical framework for describing baryons and their negative-parity partners within a linearly realized chiral symmetry.
+In contrast to the conventional linear sigma model, the parity-doublet formulation admits a chirally invariant mass term, $m_0$, which allows baryons to retain finite masses; even as the chiral condensate vanishes.
+Within this setup, hadronic matter can be treated consistently across vacuum, nuclear and dense astrophysical environments.
+This review presents a focused synthesis of the essential structures of parity-doublet Lagrangians; outlines their mean-field implementation for nuclear and stellar matter; and discusses recent phenomenological and lattice constraints on the chirally invariant mass.
+Particular attention is given to mirror versus naïve chiral assignments; the role of vector interactions in achieving nuclear saturation; and the implications of parity doubling for the equation-of-state of dense matter and neutron-star cooling.
+The review is concluded by highlighting open theoretical challenges and possible directions for extending these models beyond the mean-field approximation.